oracle-livelabs/database/23cfree/duality-views/duality-views.md

 ## Task 2: Update and replace a document by ID

-1. In the previous lab, you learned how to insert records into a SQL table and a document into the duality view.
-Now, we will go one step further and update the Kids genre table using SQL.
-This change will be reflected in all documents that contain the Kids genre.
+1. Like the previous lab, lets make an update to the `GENRES_DV`.
+The important thing to note here is, this change will be reflected in **all documents** that contain the Kids genre.
 Copy the sql below and click **Run Script**

     ```
     <copy>